aerodinamicat/thisisme01/README.md

 # This is me - 01
 gRPC Server with standard REST API methods (CRUD):
-- Create
+- Create.
-- Get (Read through 'get' method)
+- Get (Read through 'get' method).
-- Update
+- Update.
-- Delete
+- Delete.
-- List (Read through 'post' method)
+- List (Read through 'post' method).

 ### How to test it
 Execute, on project's root parent directory: